By Grace Bowden2019-06-19T14:13:00

 Tesco is now attempting to rectify its payments, either by further compensating people who were underpaid or by getting reimbursed for overpayments.

-Former employees of the grocer who were overpaid by less than £500 will be able to keep the full amount, while those overpaid by more than £500 will be able to keep £100 of the overpayment.
+Former employees of the grocer who were overpaid by more than £500 will be able to keep £100 of the overpayment, while anyone who was overpaid by less than £500 will be able to keep the full amount.